TN House, Senate speakers argue whether bill could have stopped Belmont student's death

 Throughout the special session called by Gov. Bill Lee, members of the Senate took up only four bills, tabling dozens more in a race to adjourn.
 Meanwhile, House committees worked through marathon meetings, passing dozens of bills the Senate had already tabled.
 Disagreement caused gridlock between the two chambers: House members pledged to keep working, while Senators said the House was "lucky" to get the bills the Senate did pass.

-McNally, R-Oak Ridge, who also serves as speaker of the Tennessee Senate, disagrees with Sexton’s assessment.
+McNally, a Republican who also serves as speaker of the Tennessee Senate, disagrees with Sexton’s assessment.

 “No action proposed by either house of the General Assembly in the special session would have prevented the death of Jillian Ludwig,” McNally told The Tennessean in a statement.